What is MPOP?

 Who is running the program?

 MPOP is entirely student run!
-We started it after having met at the Canadian Physics Olympiad of 2016 in Vancouver.
-Our goal is sharing our passion for physics while providing guidance and an environment which we both would have benefited from when preparing for the Olympiads.
+Abtin and Vincent started it after having met at the Canadian Physics Olympiad of 2016 in Vancouver.
+Our goal is to share our passion for physics while providing guidance and an environment which we both would have benefited from when preparing for the Olympiads.
+Right now, the team and initiative has grown in order to best prepare local students.

 Abtin Ameri is a Honours Mechanical Engineering student from Toronto at McGill minoring in Physics (class of 2020).
 He scored fifth on the 2016 CAP Exam, giving him the opportunity to compete in the Canadian Physics Olympiad in Vancouver.
 Abtin believes in the importance of MPOP as it gives an additional boost to students who are preparing for prestigious physics competitions.
 It also gives the students an opportunity to meet other like-minded people who share the same passion as them.